jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 # References
 I mentioned Bob Martin's Component Coupling materials in the Introduction.
 Unfortunately, I can no longer find his Component Coupling video on O'Reilly, so I can't provide an O'Reilly video reference here, but I can provide other references:
-* O'Reilly Book: **Clean Architecture** [_Chapter 14: Component Coupling](https://learning.oreilly.com/library/view/clean-architecture-a/9780134494272/ch14.xhtml) - Requires an O'Reilly account
+* O'Reilly Resource: **Clean Architecture** [_Chapter 14: Component Coupling](https://learning.oreilly.com/library/view/clean-architecture-a/9780134494272/ch14.xhtml) - Requires an O'Reilly account
+* Amazon Resource [**CleanArchitecture**](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) - Book available for purchase.
 * [CleanCoders](https://cleancoders.com/) [Component Coupling: Episode 17](https://cleancoders.com/episode/clean-code-episode-17) - Video available for purchase.
+I believe this was the video I watched on O'Reilly years ago.
 * [Principles of Component Coupling](https://devlead.io/DevTips/PrinciplesOfComponentCoupling) - A blog, which covers what Martin covers in his book and video.
 * [The Principles of OOD](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) - A blog by Bob Martin.
 * [Clean Architecture – How to Quantify Component Coupling](https://www.codingblocks.net/podcast/clean-architecture-how-to-quantify-component-coupling/) - Landing page for the CodingBlocks.net podcast where they covered Component Coupling.